kstenerud/compact-float/compact-float-specification.md

 ### NaN

-NaN values are encoded using a modified [extended exponent RVLQ](#extended-exponent) with the `exponent sign` fixed at `0`.
+NaN (not-a-number) values are encoded using a modified [extended exponent RVLQ](#extended-exponent-rvlq) with the `exponent sign` fixed at `0`.
 The modified "exponent" field is encoded as follows:

 | Field            | Size | Notes                                                     |
 | ---------------- | ---- | --------------------------------------------------------- |